Snow pummels western New York as metro Buffalo digs out from up to 6 feet of accumulation

 Governor touts storm preparedness

-"This is the effort we've brought together: bringing resources, people, equipment from all over the state of New York.
-And because we were so preemptive in this strike, we were able to avert many tragedies," Hochul said.
+Around 1,200 people have been impacted by power outages in the state.
+Hochul said this is a manageable number and "no one has been in the dark a long time."

-She thanked western New Yorkers for shutting down major highways, implementing travel bans and staying home before the snow started to fall, which helped prevent accidents, protect human life and ensure roads are safe and clear for emergency services, she said.
+The governor said, "Given the scale of this storm I'm really proud of how the utility crews have stepped up."

-Hochul said she is doubling the number of New York National Guard members on the ground in Erie County to check on residents and help with snow removal.
+On Saturday, Hochul said she was doubling the number of New York National Guard members on the ground in Erie County to check on residents and help with snow removal.

-She is also signing a request for federal reimbursement through a Federal Emergency Disaster Declaration.
+She also signed a request for federal reimbursement through a Federal Emergency Disaster Declaration.

 Nearly 6 million people across four Great Lakes states (Michigan, Ohio, Pennsylvania, and New York) will remain under winter weather alerts through much of Sunday.